mazharoddin/kit_app/README.md

 Installation
 ------------

 (These instructions assume you're using a Unix-like OS.
-It should all work on Windows too, but installation might need tweaking.)
+It should all work on Windows too, but installation might need tweaking.
+They also assume you've a recent version of MySQL, git, rubygems, bundler installed.
+If not, install those first.)

-Download or clone this git repository in to an empty directory, e.g. `cms`.
-Then:
+    git clone git://github.com/dsc-os/kit-app.git

-    cd cms
+    cd kit-app
+    bundle
+    rake db:reset
+    rake db:data:load
+    vendor/es/bin/elasticsearch
+    rails s thin

+Now visit (http://localhost:3000)[http://localhost:3000].
+The default admin email is "demo@dsc.net" and password "demodemo".
+Optionally, to change the default admin email do:

+    rails dbconsole
+    update users set email = 'YOUREMAIL@YOURDOMAIN' where email = 'demo@demo.com';
+    exit